-The 375-year-old Endecott Pear Tree in Danvers was planted under the direction of the first Massachusetts Governor, English Puritan John Endecott (c 1588-1665).
-Endecott sailed from England to the New World aboard the ship Abigail in 1628, landing at a small peninsula the native inhabitants called Naumkeag.
-Endecott established a permanent settlement there and gave the location the Hebrew word for “peace” – Salem.
+The Endicott Pear Tree in Danvers was planted under the direction of the first Massachusetts Governor, English Puritan John Endicott (c 1588-1665).
+Endicott sailed from England to the New World aboard the ship Abigail in 1628, landing at a small peninsula the native inhabitants called Naumkeag.
+Endicott (aka Endicott) established a permanent settlement there and gave the location the Hebrew word for “peace” – Salem.

 Endicott served for two years as the first governor of Massachusetts and an additional sixteen years over the next four decades.
 He died in Boston on March 15, 1665.

 The Endicott Pear Tree has been celebrated in history, art, and poetry, as well as illustrated in books, magazines, murals and postcards from as early as the 18th century.
 Henry Wadsworth Longfellow wrote of its longevity and President John Adams spoke of its significance.
 Over four centuries the tree has survived numerous challenges but always, miraculously, springs back.

 - The Rev. William Bentley of Salem visited the tree in 1796 and wrote: “There is only one tree left which bears the Sugar Pear, and by tradition was planted in 1630.
 It is much decayed at bottom, but the branches at top are sound.”

 - In 1837, Charles Moses Endicott (1793-1863) wrote an “Account of the present condition of the Endicott Pear Tree.” and noted the dilapidated condition of the trunk.